It’s time to set the record straight.

 When it comes to online reputation repair, there are a ton of myths floating around that simply aren’t true.

 We know this because every day we talk to potential clients and customers who’ve bought into them.

-Want to know the most common one?
+Want to know the most common ORM falsehood out there?

 Is it possible to truly repair your online reputation?

 When asking yourself or an ORM (Online Reputation Management) company whether or not you can truly repair your online reputation, remember, the answer is yes.

 Even if you are dealing with authoritative or persistent negative results, don’t lose hope.
 Instead, put in the work and the time.

 While the specifics of every situation are different, the best route to true online reputation repair is through the process of building an optimized foundation, removing any negative content you control, establishing credibility & an audience, and targeting growth opportunities.

 The reason that we suggest that you follow this process (instead of just trying to remove a negative, or clicking “publish” a million times), is because it addresses your online reputation holistically.

 We want to make sure that you use this as an opportunity to build a personal brand that wins you opportunities and actually makes you proud.
 We don’t want this to just be an exercise in burying a search result that you find unflattering.